-How do you subscribe to a single message on a queue without removing others using IBM Rational Integration Tester (RIT) of IBM Rational Test Workbench?
+How do you subscribe to a single message on a queue without removing others using IBM Rational Integration Tester (RIT) of IBM Rational Test Workbench (RTW)?

 This solution uses IBM WebSphere MQ as the messaging system and contains an attachment of a sample project to demonstrate it.

 Usually you take a specific message from a queue by using a combination of the queue name and a unique identifier.
 An example is: Message ID or Correlation ID.
 The assumption is that you do not know the message identifiers, but you do know what the message payload will contain.

 The following are high-level steps, the example project has a working test with comments.

 - Create a physical IBM WebSphere MQ transport in Architecture School.

 - Create a logical IBM WebSphere MQ transport and bind it to the physical transport.

 - Create a new test in Test Factory.

 - Add an Iterate While loop to go through the complete queue of messages.

 - Add a Subscribe action inside the loop and set the queue name and configure it for Watch mode.